Even-Team/Athena/README.md

 # Athena
-This bot faind information in wikipedia
+This bot faind information in wikipedia in telegram